-Linwood Gallop, 52, an electrician, has marched in every single protest since the day Brown was killed.
+Linwood Gallop, 52, an electrician, has marched in many protests since the day Brown was killed.
 He grew up in the same neighborhood where Brown was shot, catching the school bus on the corner and buying nickel candies from a nearby store.

 Although Gallop only knew Brown in passing, he dismisses any suggestion by authorities that the shooting was justified.
 The city is galvanized, he said, because it's so close knit.

 “They’re trying to criminalize us.
 But we know each other.
 It’s too personal," Gallop said.
 "That’s why it’s not working here.”

 Gallop also pointed out that it was county sheriff's deputies working as part of a drug task force who shot Brown — not the city's police force.